Historic

 tour pamphlets.
 Guided driving tours can be arranged on request.

-officers quarters from the fort's construction in the mid 1850s.
-Furnishings
+from the fort's construction in the mid 1850s.
+Furnishings date from the

-room, kitchen, servant's room, family room and upstairs bedrooms.
-Free
+servant's room, family room and upstairs bedrooms.
+Free.
+Open

 Photo below

-First from its beginning in 1917 through the
+from its beginning in 1917 through the present day.
+Monday

-Riley.
+area on Fort Riley.
 It is where the post's soldiers live and work.
-It includes barracks,
+It includes

-motor pools and military offices.
-Self guided driving tours are available
+barracks, motor pools and military offices.
+Self guided driving tours are

-in unrestricted areas at your leisure.
-The hill is closed Monday - Friday
+available in unrestricted areas at your leisure.
+The hill is closed Monday

 First Territorial Capitol of